canjs/canjs/guides/getting-started-tutorial/sending-data-to-a-service.md

 we used the {{data '...'}} Stache key and jQuery to obtain a reference to the `restaurant` object associated with the choice the user selected in the restaurants dropdown.
 We almost never want to be interacting with the DOM directly in our application.
 We want CanJS to take care of that for us, so we can focus on the application itself.
 In the `createOrder` function, instead of getting our data from the DOM, we get it from our scope.

+While this is a handy way to associate data with DOM elements, CanJS provides a better alternative for binding the viewModel to the state.
+We'll cover that in a later chapter.

 ## Non-standard Data Sources
 Staying in `fixtures.js`, append the following to the bottom of the file: